 When the butt of the hammer is used to engage the nail the results are usually less than satisfactory than using the hammer head.
 When titanium cages are placed through a anterior interbody approach (ALIF) poor immediate stability is achieved for a number of reasons, including the fragmentation of the intact anterior disc annulus.
 This approach is, however, sometimes considered to be “easier for the surgeon”.

 PLIF is said to be a more dangerous procedure because the dura and nerves are directly in the surgeon’s path.
-It must be pointed out that in the ALIF the great blood vessels (aorta, common iliac arteries and veins), ureters, lymph channels and some important nerves are also directly in the surgeon’s path.
-A good “carpenter” learns how to avoid these pitfalls.
-National organizations dedicated to certifying spine surgeons such as the American Board of Spine Surgery have been created to promote better “carpenters.”
+The key to success is a well-trained and experienced spine surgeon.
+It must also be pointed out that in the ALIF the great blood vessels (aorta, common iliac arteries and veins), ureters, lymph channels and some important nerves are also directly in the surgeon’s path.
+A well-trained and experienced “carpenter” learns how to avoid these pitfalls.
+National organizations dedicated to certifying spine surgeons such as the American Board of Spine Surgery have been created in the attempt to promote better “carpenters.”

-All of this leads back to the original question as to which is more important…..the carpenter or the nail?
+All of this leads back to the original question posed.
+Which is more important…..the carpenter or the nail?